 Flickr mostly revolves around photography, though it's also open to both digital and traditional drawings.
 Like 500px and DeviantArt, Flickr has a very neat gallery system that is easy to navigate.
 It has a messaging system called Flickr mail, which makes communication very easy.
 Thanks to this mailing system, it's possible to contact many noteworthy photography magazines on the website which could increase your chances of getting job opportunities and recognition.
 This form of communication also makes it easy to connect with artists you admire.

 Flickr possesses the qualities of both DeviantArt (a familial warmth) and 500px (a visually appealing gallery).
 It can be a personal blog where each image comes with a description, a less personal portfolio, or a mix of both.
 Because of this, it's safe to say that Flickr is the ideal place for artists who want a mix of blogging and photo sharing in their portfolios.

 Tagging is often used on Instagram.
 Photographers often use tags relevant to their work - for example, portrait photographers could use: #portraitmood, #photographysouls, and #tangledinfilm - to gain new followers and a potential feature by popular photography accounts.
 In addition to tagging, users can send each other direct messages to express their admiration, offer project ideas, or simply ask a question.
-It's also possible to unsend messages and send pictures using this system.
+It's also possible to unsend messages and send pictures and links using this system.

 There are no premium features on Instagram, but there are occasional sponsored ads and user recommendations that will appear on your feed.
 Other than that, you and your preferences will control your feed.
 This is a powerful tool worth using.